mandeeps/SU-WaterCam/README.md

 ### Adafruit BNO055 IMU
 pip install adafruit-circuitpython-bno055 in the venv

+### Adafruit BNO085 IMU
+pip install adafruit-circuitpython-bno08x in the venv

 ### Calibrate the IMU prior to use:
 With the MPU6050 IMU stable and flat, run the mpu6050 calibration script to save offset values.

 TODO: Calibrate BNO055
+TODO: Calibrate BNO085

+### Optical Camera
+Desolder the photo resistor/light sensor from the camera.
+Solder a wire so the IR filter can be manually controlled.
+The wire is soldered to the third point from the bottom of the camera on the backside and connected to pin #40 on the Pi for use with the take_nir_photos.py script.
+See photos in instructions directory.

 ### Quectel EC25 Modem and GPS
 sudo apt install gpsd gpsd-clients